ShiLab-Bioinformatics/ShiLab-Bioinformatics.github.io/Microbiology-tools-and-DB/README.md

 On the next page, you can select the ws32 project and submit your application for joining it.
 This application will be reviewed by Wei and Yang ASAP.

-Connect to the M3 cluster
+4.Connect to the M3 cluster
 -----------------------
 The software tools are provided in the Command-Line Interface (CLI).
 There are a few ways you can use to access the CLI of the M3 cluster.